rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-dedicated-servers.md

 product_url: rackspace-pdr
 ---

-Rackspace PDR on Rackspace dedicated servers is primarily managed and deployed by Rackspace Support teams, however, there are a few things that will ensure that your deployments will go
+Rackspace Proactive Detection & Response (PDR) on Rackspace Dedicated Servers is primarily managed and deployed by Rackspace Support teams, however, there are a few things that will ensure that your deployments will go
 smoothly: the Network-based Intrusion Detection (NIDS) appliance infrastructure must be set up, and select vendor agents must be deployed.